- How to do a fresh install of ClassicPress

 Again, DO NOT DO THIS ON A PRODUCTION ENVIRONMENT.

-- Back up your site files and database.
+Before doing anything else, back up your site files and database.
 This is especially important when you are migrating files by hand.

 - Download the latest ClassicPress zip file from our GitHub releases page.

 - Unzip the file on your local computer.

 - On your local computer, remove the

 wp-config-sample.phpfile and remove the entire

 - Upload what’s left over to your server, replacing the existing files (using either SSH or an application like CyberDuck or FileZilla).

 The following plugins have been reported to conflict with the ClassicPress migration plugin or with ClassicPress itself:

 - WP Config File Editor — reported to conflict with the migration process.
 Disable it before proceeding with the migration.

 - Disable WP Core Updates Advance — reported to conflict with the migration process.
 Disable it before proceeding with the migration.

 - Disable All WordPress Updates — reported to conflict with the migration process.
 Disable it before proceeding with the migration.